GoogleCloudPlatform/community/tutorials/cloudbuild-test-runner.md

 `run_tests.sh` basically runs `composer install` and `phpunit`.

-We have already built and pushed this image to `gcr.io/cloud-dpes/phpunit-test-runner` with the following command:
+You have already built and pushed this image to `gcr.io/cloud-dpes/phpunit-test-runner` with the following command:

 ```